-Click here to listen to an episode about Catholic social teaching on taxes:
+Listen to an episode about Catholic social teaching on taxes.

 Jesuit Fr.
 Fred Kammer, a lawyer, author, teacher and retreat director based at Loyola University in New Orleans, where he is the director of the Jesuit Social Research Institute, explains Catholic social teaching on taxes and how US tax policy is too regressive and thus out of step with moral dictates dating back to ancient times which also have long been promulgated by the Catholic Church.
 Fr.
 Fred has advocated for social justice in many capacities, including as the president and CEO of Catholic Charities USA, the nation’s largest voluntary human service network.
 He now serves as director of the Jesuit Social Research Institute at Loyola.
 He is the author of Doing Faithjustice: An Introduction to Catholic Social Thought (1991, Paulist Press); Salted with Fire: Spirituality for the Faithjustice Journey (1995, Paulist Press, and 2008, Wipf and Stock Publishers); and Faith.
 Works.
 Wonders.—An Insider’s Guide to Catholic Charities (2009, Wipf and Stock Publishers).

 Here is the excerpt Fr.
 Fred read from a favorite speech.
 It was given by the late Czech poet and president Vaclav Havel in 1986 at Liberty Hall in Philadelphia: